idea-fasoc/datasheet-scrubber/src/table_extraction/README.md

 - `--first_table_page`: Statring page that you want to extract tables within from your input PDF file

 - `--last_table_page`: Last page that you want to extract tables within from your input PDF file

+- `--use_yolo`: If it is `True` it means YOLO model would be integrated with our CNN-based model